gzahl/OpenWordClock/doc/source/overview.rst

    :align: center
    :alt: OpenWordClock with front panel.

-   OpenWordClock with laser cut stainless steel front panel.
+   OpenWordClock with laser cut zinc steel front panel.
 A polystyrene diffusor evens the illumination of the letters.

 I tested two different styles of front panels: laser cut stencils or foil masks on diffusor plates.
 Both styles yield excellent results and are suitable for different finishes.